hjmcphail76/My-Website/docs/README.md

 # My-Website
-This is a simple intrest calculator to become familiar with JavaScript and HTML!

-It contains a simple intrest calculator right now.
+This is my in development pong game project.
+Just for fun, for me to learn more JavaScript and recall some HTML.